exercism/v3/docs/maintainers/generic-how-to-implement-a-concept-exercise.md

                     └── config.json
 </pre>

-Note that the concept files should be created for each concept the exercise unlocks.
+Note that the concept files should be created for each concept the exercise teaches.

 All Markdown files should adhere to the [style guide][style-guide], noting the [automatic formatting section][style-guide-auto-formatting].
 Also check any language-specific style guides, where applicable.